 Stormy Oaks Nature Conservancy, home of Wildbird Recovery, is committed to promoting conservation of Chimney Swifts.
-If you have a masonry chimney and would like to provide nesting habitat for Chimney Swifts, if you believe the noise if your chimney might be Swifts or find an adult bird in your house or babies in your fireplace, please contact Wildbird Recovery 724.898.1788 for help.
+If you have a masonry chimney and would like to provide nesting habitat for Swifts, if you believe the noise in your chimney might be Swifts or you find an adult Swift in your house or babies in your fireplace, please contact Wildbird Recovery 724.898.1788 for help.
 We welcome the opportunity to educate the public about this species.
-For more information about the importance of swifts and building your own artificial nesting site, please visit the wonderful website and advocates of the chimney swift at www.chimneyswifts.org.
+For more information about the importance of Chimney Swifts and building your own artificial nesting site, please visit the wonderful website and advocates of the Chimney Swift at www.chimneyswifts.org.

 We are fortunate enough to have a scout do his Eagle Scout project at our facility.
 He built us an artificial tower for the swifts to use for nesting.
 During the summer of 2011, we had our first nesting pair of swifts!